 Here are three keys for your spiritual development.

 #1 Commitment a.k.a Devotion

 Spiritual growth requires consistent commitment and depth: showing up day after day, not just once a week or one thing here and one thing there for spiritual growth.

-In this path, we want sustainable shifts and expansion in your energy field and consciousness.
+This is a requirement, if we want sustainable shifts and expansion in our energy field and consciousness.

-Experiencing different things can support you, but there’s so much they can do.
 Going for instance to a breathwork workshop is a tickle in your field.
-Even if you feel a lot then, there won’t be any sustained shifts without ongoing practice.
+Even if you feel a lot then, there won’t be any sustained transformation without regular practice.

-To create this self-sustained and direct connection with the Divine, we need to shift: we nurture ourselves and keep expanding our field on and on, which requires work.
-We show up, day after day.
+To create this direct connection to the Divine, we need to nurture ourselves and keep expanding our field on and on, which requires us to show up, consistently.